OguzhanUmutlu/pyc/README.md

 amount of types a variable has can get into thousands!
 So this is not even close to a practical solution.
 The only sensible way seems to be to just use a general type struct like `PyObject`.
-So until you or I get a new idea that can solve any two of these problems, this concludes a month-long journey of me trying to make a Python-like language that compiles to C. Was good practice of C though I have to say, after all I did write an entire lexer and parser in C, which was a lot of fun.
+So until you or I get a new idea that can solve any two of these problems, this concludes a month-long journey of me trying to make a Python-like language that compiles to C. Was good practice of C though I have to say, after all I did write an entire lexer and parser of Python in C, which was a lot of fun.
 Thanks for reading!